bloodraven66/bloodraven66.github.io/projects.md

 </ul>

 Feel free to reach out to me if you are interested in knowing more about something or interested in collaborating with me!

+I'll be helping with organising <a href='https://navana-tech.github.io/IS21SS-indicASRchallenge/'>MUCS 2021 Workshop</a> taking place on 12th, 13th Aug.
+Register for the event if you are interetsed in automatic speech recognition!

-I'll be attending InterSpeech 2021 Speech Conference!
+I'll be attending INTERSPEECH 2021 Speech Conference!